 - It may be an acceptable surgical approach for clearly known benign thyroid surgery.

 Most importantly, the ability to perform a surgery well, is not an indication for a surgery!!!
-Robotic thyroid surgery is an inferior surgical approach in managing hurthle cell cancer, any other type of thyroid cancer, or any thyroid lesion at risk of being a potential thyroid cancer, especially a hurthle cell neoplasm.
+Robotic thyroid surgery is an inferior surgical approach in managing hurthle cell thyroid cancer, any other type of thyroid cancer, or any thyroid lesion at risk of being a potential thyroid cancer, especially a hurthle cell neoplasm.